K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 Do the following actions:

-1. Go to .ssh folder and create compose-secrets.json with the following template:
+1. Go to PC .ssh folder and create compose-secrets.json with the following template:

 ```
 {